zapaishchykova/SegmentationReview/README.md

 ## Citation
+If you found it useful in your work please cite the paper:
 Anna Zapaishchykova, Divyanshu Tak, Aidan Boyd, Zezhong Ye, Hugo J.W.L.
 Aerts, Benjamin H. Kann "SegmentationReview: A Slicer3D extension for fast review of AI-generated segmentations" [https://doi.org/10.1016/j.simpa.2023.100536](https://doi.org/10.1016/j.simpa.2023.100536)

+## Current development branches
+If you want to check scans only without masks, clone and install [no-masks-dev](https://github.com/zapaishchykova/SegmentationReview/tree/no-masks-dev) branch.
+If you want automated centering on the masks (for example, useful when the segmentations are super small) clone [dev-centroid]([https://github.com/zapaishchykova/SegmentationReview/tree/no-masks-dev](https://github.com/zapaishchykova/SegmentationReview/tree/dev-centroid).

 ## License